d-bl/MAE-gf/docs/counting-new.md

 2. <span class="stch">Cross only</span> is a valid stitch.
 However, a lacework with only crosses and no twists at all does not hold together. <span class="stch">Cross only</span> can only be used in combination with other stitches.
 3. Twist left followed by twist right is the same as twist right followed by twist left.
 This is also the same as twisting both pairs, i.e.: LR = RL = T.
 4. Twisting both left and right pairs is treated as one action because the left and right sides are done in parallel by the lacemaker.
-5. Stitches can be “mirrored” vertically by switching right and left twists.
-Stitches can be “mirrored” horizontally by applying the crosses and twists backwards.
-6. The placing of pins changes the appearance of the ground.
+5. The placing of pins changes the appearance of the ground.
 Pins are not considered in our lists and counting.

 ### Rules for counting and cataloguing words representing stitches